alanmitchell/bmon/docs/source/transform-expressions.rst

 connected to a pulse counter that reports total pulse counts to the BMON system.
 It is generally desirable to convert these pulse count totals into a rate of flow of energy, fluid, or gas.
-By converting to a rate (units / second), variations in the length of the interval measured by the pulse counter are factored out of the measured value.
+By converting to a rate (units/second), variations in the length of the interval measured by the pulse counter are factored out of the measured value.

 Special pulse counter Transform features were developed to address this